 Door liftoff: The time at which the trawl doors leave the sea floors and begin ascending through the water column.
 The timing of this event occurs prior to and may sometimes be coincident with the footrope liftoff.

 A schematic showing the sequencing of these phases and events is shown in Figure 5.

+Tows with major net damage on either survey vessel were rejected and moved to an alternate sampling station.

 DATA

-The following is a list of data probes and devices used to gather environmental data and monitor trawling during the comparative experiment (Figure 3).
+The following is a list of data probes and devices used to gather environmental data and monitor trawl performance during the comparative experiment (Figure 3).

 eSonar : Acoustic trawl measurement system used since 2013.
 Provides measurement of trawl headline depth, headline height from the bottom, trawl wing spread separation.
-Sapling rate 4-7 seconds.
+Sampling rate of 4-7 seconds.
 However, data is often noisy or missing due to weak signals, mis-orientation of probes, etc…

 Star Oddi : Attached to the trawl head line since 2013, these probes provide high resolution temperature and pressure readings.
-In addition, a tilt-mechanism, attached to directly on the trawl footrope, detetermines the tilt angles using an internal accelerometer.
+In addition, a tilt-mechanism, attached directly to the trawl footrope, determines the tilt angles using an internal accelerometer.
 In addition a Magnetic Star Oddi Tilt-TD was used which includes a digital compass in addition to its normal functions.
 Sampling rate is 1 per second.

 Nortek Aquadopp 300 m : In addition to its regular compliment of probes and recorders, a single-point Doppler flowmeter, the Nortek Aquadopp 300 m, was used in an effort to gather information regarding trawl movements during the passive trawling phase, prior to the trawl lifting off the bottom.
 This device contains a digital magnetic compass which allows for conversion of its three dimensional water flow rate measurements into real-world coordinates, relative to the magnetic North pole.
 The flowmeter was suspended just below the trawl headline using a stainless steel bracket (Figure 4).